 We evaluated the Purchase Agreement under ASC 815-40 Derivatives and Hedging-Contracts on an Entity's Own Equity as it represents the right to require Lincoln Park to purchase shares of Common Stock in the future, similar to a put option.
 We concluded it represents a freestanding derivative instrument that does not qualify for equity classification and therefore requires fair value accounting.
-We analyzed the terms of the contract and concluded the derivative instrument has no value as of June 30, 2024 and December 31, 2023.
-We did not sell any shares during the three and six months ended June 30, 2024.
-During the three and six months ended June 30, 2023, we sold 20,000 shares of Common Stock under the Purchase Agreement, issued 145 Additional Commitment Shares, and generated proceeds of \$ 0.4 million.
+We analyzed the terms of the contract and concluded the derivative instrument has no value as of September 30, 2024 and December 31, 2023.
+During the nine months ended September 30, 2023, we sold 20,000 shares of Common Stock under the Purchase Agreement, issued 145 Additional Commitment Shares, and generated proceeds of \$ 0.4 million.
+We did not effect any sales during any of the other periods presented herein.